Amazon's New Service Lets Delivery People Open Your Front Door To Drop Packages Inside

 And if you’re worried about letting a stranger inside your house, Amazon will let you watch the delivery live — or later — on your phone using a brand new internet-connected security camera called the Amazon Cloud Cam.

 The service is available only to Prime members in 37 cities across the United States.
-This is how it works: For $250, Amazon will sell you the camera and a smart lock for your door (or just the camera for $120 if you already own a compatible smart lock).
+This is how it works: For $250, Amazon will sell you the camera and a smart lock for your door.
+If you already own a compatible smart lock, the Key edition of the Cloud Cam will cost you $140.
 One you set the system up — or get an Amazon service person to hook it up for you for free — you’ll get an in-home delivery option each time you order something from Amazon.

 When your package arrives, the Amazon courier scans a barcode on it.
 If the barcode checks out, your Cloud Cam automatically starts recording and sends a notification to the courier’s phone that they can swipe to unlock your door and drop the package inside.
 You’ll get notifications each step of the way.

 If letting a stranger inside your house makes you uncomfortable, you don’t have to.
-You can simply buy a camera (or a few) and use it to check in on your house — or speak to someone there using the Cloud Cam app and the device’s built-in microphone — when you aren’t around.
+You can simply buy a standalone Cloud Cam that doesn't connect with Amazon Key for $120 (or up to three of them for $290), and use it to check in on your house — or speak to someone there using the Cloud Cam app and the device’s built-in microphone — when you aren’t around.

 Prime customers can pre-order a Cloud Cam starting today, and will be able to get packages delivered inside their doors from November 8.